Design Pattern: Adapter

 }

-Increases code complexity: You need to write extra adapter classes and target interfaces.
-If possible, it's simpler to change the adaptee's interface directly.
+Code can become more complex: You need to write additional adapter classes and target interfaces.
+If you can change the adaptee directly, it's simpler.

-In short, when you need to integrate an incompatible component, the Adapter pattern is a powerful and practical tool.
+To sum up: when you need to use an existing component that does not have a compatible interface, the adapter pattern is a very powerful and practical tool.